WE-Autopilot/control-interface/README.md

-# control-interface
+# AP1 Control Interface

-AP1 control interface.
+This allows users to communicate with the car.